 The hierarchy of scientific evidence

 I’ve written about this topic before, but I ran across an article (and the accompanying image above) in an interesting website called CompoundChem.
-Lots of good stuff in there, and this chart (certainly isn’t a meme) convinced me to revisit my own ideas about scientific evidence.
-I need to add a few things, like completely useless sources, but it is a good chart to get info quickly.
+Lots of good stuff in there, and this infographic (certainly isn’t a meme) convinced me to revisit my own ideas about scientific evidence.
+I need to add a few things, like completely useless sources, but it is a good graphic to separate good evidence from bad.

 It’s important to know what is at the top (and conversely, at the bottom) of what constitutes good quality scientific evidence.
-Again, science and medicine journalists, and the lay reader, tends to think all evidence is equal.
+Again, some people tend to make all evidence published in a medical or scientific journal as equivalent.
+Nothing could be further from the truth.

-If you’re pushing an agenda denying global warming or claiming GMO dangers, then it makes for better reading to attempt to show that there’s some equivalence in all of the “scientific” sources.
+If you’re pushing an agenda denying global warming or claiming dangers from GMOs or that vaccines cause autism, then you want to attempt to show that there’s some equivalence in all of the “scientific” sources.
 The writer can then proclaim “the debate is still ongoing.
-Next up, have we found sasquatch?”
+Next, have we found Sasquatch?”

 The BBC has stated that it “wishes to emphasise the importance of attempting to establish where the weight of scientific agreement may be found and make that clear to audiences.”
 They want to give due weight to the scientific consensus and move away from perpetrating the belief that being impartial means giving equal credence to both “sides” of an issue.
 One win for science.

 In fact, some evidence is better than others.
 Some of the evidence is actually a lot better than others.
-So let’s start at the bottom, and work our way up.
-(Please note that most of this discussion focuses on medical research, so if the discussion is about anthropogenic climate change, the hierarchy is somewhat different.)
+So let’s start at the bottom, and work our way up (see Note 1).

 We’ll start with Natural News written by Mike Adams, aka the Health Ranger.
-Let me make this clear, Natural News is a foul, fetid, putrid sewer of information, which befouls any real science with lies.
+Let me make this clear, Natural News is a foul, fetid, putrid, nuclear waste sewer of information, which befouls any real science with lies.
 There is almost nothing published there that would qualify as scientifically accurate or responsible.
+Even YouTube and Facebook have blocked Natural News from posting its garbage “science.”

-The antisemitic, anti-science, anti-knowledge website, Whale.to, similarly reeks of malodorous smells of pure garbage.
+The anti-semitic, anti-science, anti-knowledge website, Whale.to, similarly reeks of malodorous offensiveness of pure bovine feces.
 GreenMedInfo, run by the junk medicine pushing Sayer Ji, is also a popular website that belongs in this group.

-Anyone who uses these types of sites as a source for anything in a discussion about medical science loses the discussion without any further debate.
-We’re done at that point.
+Anyone who uses these types of sites as a source for anything in a discussion about medical science loses the discussion without any further deliberation.
+In other words, if you ever use a link or quote from these types of websites, you actually have provided zero evidence of anything.
+We are done.

 Simply, anecdotes are stories that are used to support a belief.
 They may be truthful and factual, but they don’t represent scientifically valid information.
-People might claim that something happened after a specific vaccine, but one person’s experience does not represent real evidence.
+People might claim that something happened after a specific vaccine, a post hoc fallacy, but one person’s experience cannot and does not represent real evidence.

 One of the sources that are used to describe the dangers of vaccines is dumpster diving through the VAERS (Vaccine Adverse Event Reporting System) database, a system used to capture patient and physician reports about vaccines.

-The problem with the database is that it is not scientific.
-Anyone can report anything, and the system cannot distinguish between causality, correlation and randomness.
-As the VAERS website states:
+The problem with VAERS is that it is not scientific.
+Anyone can report anything, and the system cannot distinguish between causality, correlation, and randomness.
+As the VAERS website itself states:

-In simple scientific terms, these are observations, or anecdotes.
-To be fair, VAERS could be used as a tool to see potential issues, but it can only be used to form a hypothesis, which needs to be confirmed or refuted by controlled clinical or epidemiological studies.
-And just because there are 100 anecdotes that say something might be wrong with vaccines, there could be 1 million anecdotes that say nothing is wrong.
+In simple scientific terms, these are observations or anecdotes.
+To be fair, VAERS could be used as an observational tool to uncover potential issues, but it can only be used to form a hypothesis, which needs to be tested, and then confirmed or refuted, by controlled clinical or epidemiological studies.
+And just because there are 100 anecdotes that say something might be wrong with vaccines, we probably could find another 1 million anecdotes that say that nothing happened after a vaccine.

-Real research needs to be completed, if there’s some trend in VAERS anecdotes, before stating some sort of evidence-based change in vaccination policy.
-Real scientists do examine the database, and so far, little conclusive information as been found.
+Real research needs to be completed if there’s some observed trend in VAERS anecdotes before we can state that there is some sort of the evidence-based change in vaccination policy.
+Real scientists do examine the database, and so far, little conclusive information has been found.

 11. Appeal to authority